 29. Green Bay Packers Select-Amon-Ra St. Brown-WR-University of Southern California

-The Green Bay Packers and Aaron Rodgers have been at each others throat for the last couple seasons, but drafting a receiver for Aaron would be a great olive branch.
+The Green Bay Packers and Aaron Rodgers have been at each other's throat for the last couple seasons, but drafting a receiver for Aaron would be a great olive branch.
 Amon-Ra St. Brown lit the PAC-12 on fire in 2019 and 2020 and would give Aaron another option outside of Davante Adams and could help push them over the top in the NFC.

 30. Buffalo Bills Select-Travis Etienne-RB-Clemson University

 The Buffalo Bills best rusher is quarterback Josh Allen and that cannot continue if they wish to prolong his career.
-Travis Etienne is the greatest running back in Clemson history and one of the best all around running back prospect in this draft.
+Travis Etienne is the greatest running back in Clemson history and one of the best all around running back prospects in this draft.
 He had more carries than most NFL teams may want in a running back but he will immediately change life in Buffalo and will prolong Allen's career.

 31. Baltimore Ravens (via Chiefs) Select-Liam Eichenberg-OT-University of Notre Dame

 The Kansas Chiefs moved this pick just before heading into the draft for Baltimore’s Orlando Brown, a trade now puts Kansas City firmly in the driver seat for the AFC representative in the 2021 Super Bowl.
-And now Baltimore has created a need for themselves on the offensive line an Liam Eichenburg is the perfect pick here.
-He’s powerful offensive tackle that will make an impact as run blocker for the Ravens and he gets to play next another former Fighting Irish lineman in Ronnie Stanley.
+And now Baltimore has created a need for themselves on the offensive line and Liam Eichenburg is the perfect pick here.
+He's a powerful offensive tackle that will make an impact as a run blocker for the Ravens and he gets to play next to another former Fighting Irish lineman in Ronnie Stanley.

 32. Tampa Bay Buccaneers Select-Talanoa Hufanga-S/LB-University of Southern California

-The Bucs don't appear to have a weakness on the roster outside of depth and Talanoa Hufanga does will a need at both safety and linebacker.
+The Bucs don't appear to have a weakness on the roster outside of depth and Talanoa Hufanga does have a need at both safety and linebacker.
 He's an incredibly smart and tough defender and brings a rare level of versatility to the Bucs defense that could use him anywhere.